 Residents worry commercial developments will cause flooding along Pecue Lane

-BATON ROUGE - Many exciting changes coming to Pecue Lane between Highland and Airline, but some nearby residents are hesitant to embrace the new developments.
+BATON ROUGE - Changes are coming to Pecue Lane between Highland and Airline, but some nearby residents are hesitant to embrace the new developments.

 Along with the worries of additional traffic the Pecue Lane expansion project will inevitably bring into the area, homeowners in the Woodridge subdivision are concerned about the potential for flooding.
 Al Thibodeaux, HOA President for Woodridge, brought this to the attention of the Baton Rouge Planning Commission last March.